-Question: In your article “Forgiveness for past, present, and future sin,” you said, “God does not ‘forget’ anything.”
+Question: In your article of the forgiveness of past, present, and future sins, you said, “God does not ‘forget’ anything.”
 Two verses seem to contract your statement: Jeremiah 31:34 (“and will remember their sins no more”) and Isaiah 43:25 (“and will not remember thy sins”).

 The answer to your question lies in understanding two things: God’s omniscience and the Hebrew word remember.

 In modern English, the word remember has several meanings.
 The most common are

 - to recall to the mind by an act or effort of memory,